 About Kinder Morgan

-Kinder Morgan Inc (KMI) is a midstream energy infrastructure company, which owns and operates through a network of pipelines and terminals.
+Kinder Morgan Inc (KMI) is a midstream energy infrastructure company which owns and operates through a network of pipelines and terminals.
 Its pipelines transport natural gas, crude oil, gasoline, condensate, refined petroleum products and other products, and its terminals transload and store petroleum products, ethanol and chemicals, and handle bulk materials such as steel, coal, and petroleum coke.
 KMI also produces and transports carbon dioxide (CO2), which is utilized in enhanced oil recovery projects in the Permian Basin.
-Its key customers include energy producers and shippers, major oil companies, local distributors and businesses across various industries.
+The company also provides natural gas treating services through its gas and condensate treating plants across the U.S. Its key customers include energy producers and shippers, major oil companies, local distributors and businesses across various industries.
 KMI is headquartered in Houston, Texas, the US.

 Information on the liquids storage terminal is sourced from GlobalData’s liquids storage terminal database that provides detailed information on all active and upcoming, liquids storage terminals globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.